iterative/katacoda-scenarios/tutorials/versioning/step2.md

-Storing the data files to the DVC cache, and committing `.dvc` files to GIT, provides us a full picture/snapshot of the current state.
-Later we can switch back to this state, if needed, by first restoring from GIT the tagged version of `.dvc` files, and these `.dvc` files will allow us to restore from DVC cache the correct versions of the data files.
+Storing the data files to the DVC cache, and committing `.dvc` files to Git, provides us a full picture/snapshot of the current state.
+Later we can switch back to this state, if needed, by first restoring from Git the tagged version of `.dvc` files, and these `.dvc` files will allow us to restore from DVC cache the correct versions of the data files.